torivarm/dcst1005/Guides/09-01-Install-WSUS.md

 1. Complete the installation wizard
 2. Wait for the installation to finish
 3. OBS!
-If it get "stuck", wait a bit longer..
+If it get "stuck", wait a bit longer.. ..if not, soft restart VM and start over
 4. Start the post install configuration..
 ![alt text](done.png)